-With the turn signal lever in the low-beam position, pull the lever toward you momentarily to switch to high-beam, (to signal you are going to pass).
+With the turn signal lever in the low-beam position, pull the lever toward you momentarily to switch to high-beams (to signal that you are going to pass).

-If the headlamps are on, they will return to low-beam when the lever is released.
+If you have the headlamps on, they will return to low-beams when you release the lever.

-This feature operates even if the headlamps are off.
+This feature operates even when the headlamps are off.